2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/03/20-03/24 SUZUME (sparrows) start to nest

-March 20th, 2025-March 24th is Spring-First stage of SHUNBUN (Spring equinox)-10th KOU “SUZUME start to nest.”
+March 20th, 2025-March 24th is Spring-Start of SHUNBUN (Spring equinox)-10th KOU “SUZUME start to nest.”
 Today is the Spring Equinox.
 For many living creatures, this is the season when new life is born.
 In the 10th KOU, SUZUME have begun to build their nests.

 There is a lovely wooden hut with a tiled roof on my walking route, and I see the same sparrow, I guess, on the exactly same beam of the roof as always.
 They must be a pair, and the attics of this hut seems like the perfect place to build a nest.